heksaani/LASTFMBOT/README.md

 This is a simple Telegram bot that uses the [Last.fm API](https://www.last.fm/api) to get information about the music you have listened to.

 # Current features

-/monthartist - prints out the top 10 artists you have listened to during the last 30 days and the number of scrobbles
+/monthartists - prints out the top 10 artists you have listened to during the last 30 days and the number of scrobbles

-/monthtrack - prints out the top 10 tracks you have listened to during the last 30 days and the number of scrobbles
+/monthtracks - prints out the top 10 tracks you have listened to during the last 30 days and the number of scrobbles

-/weekartist - prints out the top 10 artists you have listened to during the last 7 days and the number of scrobbles
+/weekartists - prints out the top 10 artists you have listened to during the last 7 days and the number of scrobbles

-/weektrack - prints out the top 10 tracks you have listened to during the last 7 days and the number of scrobbles
+/weektracks - prints out the top 10 tracks you have listened to during the last 7 days and the number of scrobbles

+/nowplaying - prints out the track you are currently listening to

 ## How to use